shinefield/mangoszerocontent/README.md

 Configuring you realm list
 --------------------------
-Connect to your MySQL server and execute the following command:
+Connect to your MySQL server and execute the following command on the realm list database:

     UPDATE
-        `zp_realm`.`realmlist`
+        `realmlist`
     SET
         `address` = '192.168.2.101'
     WHERE
         `realmlist`.`id` = 1;

-Please replace `192.168.2.101` with your local IP address!
+Please replace `192.168.2.101` with your local/public IP address, and make sure that you configured the same IP address in your mangos configuration!

 Development